Single Equality Scheme

-3.1 We have a population of just over 3000 part time and full time learners.
-Of these, about 14% have indicated that they have a disability, 97.5% are from white British backgrounds and 56% are female.
+3.1 We have a population of just over 5000 part time and full time learners.
+Of these, about 2% have indicated that they have a disability, 93% are from white British backgrounds and 56% are female.
 Our disclosure rates are over 99%.
 We ask full time students about religious belief, so that we can take any needs into account.
-At present over 99% are Christian, atheist or choose not to give us the information.
-We do not collect information about sexual orientation, but are aware of students of a lesbian / gay background

-3.2 Of staff there are only 2% who have declared a disability, 94% declared their ethnicity and 93% are white British.
-68% are female.
-We also have 18 governors, one of whom has declared a disability, all are white British and 70 are male. with one governor being a champion for equality and diversity issues.
+3.2 Of staff there are 4% who have declared a disability,100% declared their ethnicity and 99% are white British.
+65% are female.
+Our governing body has 18 places, all are white British and 75% are male, with one governor being a champion for equality and diversity issues.

 4.2 Our values include ‘putting our learners and customers first’ and ‘respecting everyone within the college’.
 These are key in our approach towards diversity in general as it means that we value each one of our students and staff.
 One of our management values states that we will ‘establish standards of behaviour that promote diversity.’